-Ever thought about how to learn Korean and wondered if there was an easy way to get started quickly?
+Ever thought about how to learn Korean fast and wondered if there was an easy way to get started quickly?

 We designed the Korean Kickstarter with just that in mind.